-- fluctuations in interest rates; - fluctuations in the availability or the price of oil and chemicals; - fluctuations in foreign currency exchange rates; - announcements by us or our competitors; changes in our relationships with customers or suppliers; - actual or anticipated fluctuations in our semi-annual and annual results and those of other public companies in our industry; - changes in United States or foreign tax laws; - international sanctions, embargoes, import and export restrictions, nationalizations, piracy and wars or other conflicts, including the war in Ukraine. - actual or anticipated fluctuations in our operating results from period to period; - shortfalls in our operating results from levels forecast by securities analysts; - market conditions in the shipping industry and the general state of the securities markets; - business interruptions caused by the outbreak of COVID-19 or the war in Ukraine; - mergers and strategic alliances in the shipping industry; - changes in government regulation; - a general or industry-specific decline in the demand for, and price of, shares of our common shares resulting from capital market conditions independent of our operating performance; - the loss of any of our key management personnel; - our failure to successfully implement our business plan; - issuance of shares; and - stock splits / reverse stock splits.
+- fluctuations in interest rates; - fluctuations in the availability or the price of oil and chemicals; - fluctuations in foreign currency exchange rates; - announcements by us or our competitors; - changes in our relationships with customers or suppliers; - · actual or anticipated fluctuations in our semi-annual and annual results and those of other public companies in our industry; - changes in United States or foreign tax laws; - international sanctions, embargoes, import and export restrictions, nationalizations, piracy and wars or other conflicts, including the war in Ukraine.

+- actual or anticipated fluctuations in our operating results from period to period; - shortfalls in our operating results from levels forecast by securities analysts; - market conditions in the shipping industry and the general state of the securities markets; - business interruptions caused by the outbreak of COVID-19 or the war in Ukraine; - mergers and strategic alliances in the shipping industry; - changes in government regulation; - a general or industry-specific decline in the demand for, and price of, shares of our common shares resulting from capital market conditions independent of our operating performance: - the loss of any of our key management personnel; - our failure to successfully implement our business plan; - issuance of shares; and - stock splits / reverse stock splits.

 In addition, over the last few years, the stock market has experienced price and volume fluctuations, including due to factors relating to the outbreak of COVID-19 and the war in Ukraine, and this volatility has sometimes been unrelated to the operating performance of particular companies.
 As a result, there is a potential for rapid and substantial decreases in the price of our common shares, including decreases unrelated to our operating performance or prospects.
-During 2022, the closing price of our common shares experienced a high of \$29.80 in March and a low of \$1.11 in December.
-This market and share price volatility relating to the effects of COVID-19 or the war in Ukraine, as well as general economic, market or political conditions, has and could further reduce the market price of our common shares in spite of our operating performance and could also increase our cost of capital, which could prevent us from accessing debt and equity capital on terms acceptable to us or at all.
+During 2023, the closing price of our common shares experienced a high of \$19.80 in February and a low of \$5.86 in November.
+This market and share price volatility relating to general economic, market or political conditions, has and could further reduce the market price of our common shares in spite of our operating performance and could also increase our cost of capital, which could prevent us from accessing debt and equity capital on terms acceptable to us or at all.